By Nancy Armitage

 In 1900, that all changed with the death of Collis P. Huntington.
 While traveling up to their Camp Pine Knot on Racquette Lake in the Adirondack Mts.; Collis P. Huntington died.
 After Collis died, his wife Arabella D. Huntington changed all her holiday plans.

-Arabella was lost without her husband Collis, so she traveled to her favorite place, Paris.
+Arabella Huntington was lost without her husband Collis, who died in August of 1900.
+So she distracted herself by traveled to her favorite place, Paris.
 Arabella was very sad after her husband of 16 years had died, & Paris was a lovely distraction.
-I think she felt as long as her son, Archer Huntington was with her, she could be anywhere.
+I think she felt as long as her son, Archer Huntington was with her, she could be anywhere for Christmas.
 But Paris for Christmas is especially magical place during the holidays, the Eiffel tower & snow on the ground.
 In 1903-4, whichever 1st class hotel the Huntingtons stayed out (Hotel Ritz Paris or Hotel Bristol) there would be amazing & charming Christmas decorations & lights.
 Arabella could shop, at the Parisian Christmas markets, look at the “Le Sapin de Noel” (the Christmas Tree), with French fancy ornaments.
-See all the Parisian Christmas decorations: Christmas wreaths, Red candles, & decorated with beautiful electric lights and French Ribbons.
+See all the Parisian Christmas decorations: Christmas wreaths, Red candles, & decorated with beautiful electric lights,& lovely French Ribbons.

 There is a possibly that Mrs. Arabella Huntington could have stayed with her friend, Mrs. Charles Alexander (Harriet Crocker) who had a mansion in Paris.
 These two ladies often would get together in New York City or San Francisco for afternoon tea.
 From an affidavit of Mrs. Alexander signed after Mrs Huntington died (1924), the two were very close & would see each other when they were in the same city & have tea & a chat.